-Often, as things get bigger, they get uglier, this is not the case with four-poster beds.
-Despite their often-large size, these prestigious beds come in an array of beautiful shapes and designs.
-With strong, solid structures, to hand-crafted, bespoke designs you’ll definitely be able to find a luxury four-poster bed to match your design ideas or current bedroom theme.
+Often, as things get bigger, they can get uglier.
+This is not the case with four-poster beds.
+Despite their often large size, these prestigious beds come in an array of beautiful shapes and designs.
+With strong, solid structures and hand-crafted, bespoke designs, you’ll have no problem finding a luxury four-poster bed to match your design ideas or current bedroom theme.

 Traditional Four-Poster Bed

 The traditional four-poster bed consists of four posts connected at the top by a top panel.
 The post on traditional four-poster beds tends to be thick-set, heavy and sometimes include decoration.